blakek/compose/README.md

 to combine a list of funtions.

 This is an alternative that allows composing a pipeline of functions.
-It calls each in order and passes the output from the previous to the next.
+It calls each right-to-left and passes the output from the previous to the next.

 ## Install